Strings

 For thirty-three years I expectantly browsed all the rows of acoustics I could lay my eyes on, I read all hints of instrumentation info on LPs and CDs, and I waited for some sort of revelation.
 When somebody invented the Internet I searched in vain for «alvarez» and «10-string», and starstruck as I was, I completely forgot to ask Jon on the occations I have met him.

-Then I stumble into Kragerø Church as Mari Boine and band are warming up for their concert-cum-talk during the Philosophy Festival 2010 – and there it is, leaning on a stand, ready to be played by Georg Buljo. «It» is a Washburn Oscar Schmidt Cuarto, originally hailing from Puerto Rico, played in a variety of tunings.
+Then I stumble into Kragerø Church as Mari Boine and band are warming up for their concert-cum-talk during the Philosophy Festival 2010 – and there it is, leaning on a stand, ready to be played by Georg Buljo. «It» is a Washburn Oscar Schmidt Cuatro, originally hailing from Puerto Rico, played in a variety of tunings.
 Georg Buljo, proving that serious musicians are a friendly lot, told me he was still trying to figure out the possibilities.

 Liuqin